-- identify materials sourced in-house and from associated entities; Steel slab are imported from other countries (Ukraine, Brazil and India) - identify the supplier; The supplier of steel slab are MAC STEEL (Ukraine) - show the basis of valuing the major raw materials in the costs of production you have shown for the goods (e.g. market prices, transfer prices, or actual cost of production).
-Based on market price
+- identify materials sourced in-house and from associated entities; - o identify the supplier; and - show the basis of valuing the major raw materials in the costs of production you have shown for the goods (e.g. market prices, transfer prices, or actual cost of production).